 I haven't left them growing beyond the arrival of the 100F days, but I assumed by late-june all the oats would fully die back and the summer-kill would eventually be successful.

-Unfortunately this is likely far later in the season than you would want, so I don't recommend waiting for Summer's heat to kill your oats.
+Unfortunately this is likely far later in the season than you would want, so I don't recommend waiting for summer's heat to kill your oats.
 You might be waiting a long time before you can plant your next veggie cycle.

 oats chopped and mulched but growing back